python-microservices/pyms/README.md

 PyMS, Python MicroService, is a collections of libraries, best practices and recommended ways to build microservices with Python.

-To know how use, install or build a porject see the docs (TODO: add url to readthedocs)
+To know how use, install or build a project see the docs: https://py-ms.readthedocs.io/en/latest/

 ## Installation
 ```bash